Homosexuality and Community in the Early Nazi Movement

 After Hitler and the Nazis won control of Germany, in March of 1933, the SA became a problem.
 Attempts to integrate them into the police force failed miserably since few had the true makings of a soldier.

-It was easy for Hitler’s propagandists to cite homosexuality as part of the moralistic reason for the purging:
+It was easy for Hitler’s propagandists to scapegoat homosexuals as part of the moralistic reason for the purging:

 Members of all political factions had long believed that the heart of the Nazis’ militant nationalist politics lay in the sinister schemes of decadent homosexual criminals, whose immoral personal lives encouraged them to collaborate in political crime.